 How to send SMS from SQLite

-This article is a detailed guide on how to set up an enviroment for sending SMS from SQLite.
+This article is a detailed guide on how to set up an environment for sending SMS from SQLite.
 The process itself requires the SQLite ODBC driver and Ozeki SMS Gateway installed on your device.
 Sending and storing text messages in databases is incredibly useful for mass SMS Sending.
-This way you can send, receive and monitor a larg number of messages at once.
+This way you can send, receive and monitor a large number of messages at once.
 The tutorial below lists all the required steps for you to get started with sending SMS from SQLite.
 Let's get into it!

 What is SQLite